arduino/help-center-content/content/Hardware Support/UNO/Update-the-connectivity-module-firmware-on-UNO-R4-WiFi.md

 <a id="iot"></a>

-## Use IoT Cloud to update the firmware
+## Use Arduino Cloud to update the firmware

-When you add a new device to IoT Cloud, the connectivity module firmware is automatically updated.
+When you add a new device to Arduino Cloud, the connectivity module firmware is automatically updated.

 <a class="link-chevron-right" href="https://support.arduino.cc/hc/en-us/articles/10501616961564-Update-connectivity-module-firmware-with-IoT-Cloud">Learn more</a>